hilalsidhic/Kafka-Publisher-Subscriber---Spring-Boot/README.md

 # Spring Boot Kafka Producer/Consumer Demo

-This is a simple Spring Boot project that demonstrates a complete, working example of an Apache Kafka producer and consumer.
+This is a simple Spring Boot project that demonstrates a complete, working example of an Apache Kafka producer and consumer using a multi-module Gradle setup.

+The application is structured as two modules:
+- **producer/**: Spring Boot Kafka producer exposing REST endpoints.
+- **consumer/**: Spring Boot Kafka consumer with multiple listener examples.

 The application is configured to:
-1.  **Produce** messages to a Kafka topic (e.g., using a REST API endpoint).
+1.  **Produce** messages to a Kafka topic (via a REST API endpoint in the producer module).
-2.  **Consume** messages from a Kafka topic using `@KafkaListener`.
+2.  **Consume** messages from a Kafka topic using `@KafkaListener` in the consumer module.
 3. Includes an example of a consumer listening to a **specific partition**.

 ## ✨ Features